nokia/danm/README.md

 Not complying with any of these rules results in the denial of the provisioning operation.
 ##### TenantNetwork
-Every CREATE, and PUT TenantNetwork operation is subject to the DanmNet validation rules no. 1-9, 11, 12.
+Every CREATE, and ~~PUT~~ (see [https://github.com/nokia/danm/issues/144](https://github.com/nokia/danm/issues/144)) TenantNetwork operation is subject to the DanmNet validation rules no. 1-9, 11, 12.
 In addition TenantNetwork provisioning has the following extra rules:

  1. spec.Options.Vlan cannot be provided